microsoft/playwright/docs/src/api/class-page.md

 ### option: Page.routeFromHAR.url
 - `url` <[string]|[RegExp]|[function]\([URL]\):[boolean]>

 A glob pattern, regular expression or predicate to match the request URL.
-Only requests with URL matching the pattern will be surved from the HAR file.
+Only requests with URL matching the pattern will be served from the HAR file.
 If not specified, all requests are served from the HAR file.

 ## async method: Page.screenshot
 - returns: <[Buffer]>